 Precast concrete pier are manufactured in a factor then driven into the ground at the place required.

 The precast concrete pier generally reinforces with steel wires generally 30 cm to 50 cm in cross-section and up to 20 m in length and a cast steel pier is provided at the bottom of the pier.

-Drilled caissons are foundation holes or sub pier interchangeably used to represent a cylindrical foundation, while axial load at the top and a drilled caisson is a large compressed member subject to reaction at the bottom.
+These types of foundation holes or sub-pier interchangeably are used to represent a cylindrical foundation, while axial load at the top and a drilled caisson is a large compressed member subject to reaction at the bottom.

 Drilled caissons are usually drilled with mechanical means, it can be of three types as follows:

 - Concrete caisson with increased bottom.

 - Steel pipe with concrete filled in pipe.

 - Cassion with concrete and steel core in steel pipe.

 - This method is easy which requires a small amount of material and labor.

 - The necessary material is easily available and has a wide range of design variations.